 - Camping La Buganvilla

-If you are traveling with a Motorhome, Camping Fuengirola and Camping La Buganvilla have decent locations to offer with rates starting from €10 (approx. $11, £8, $15 CAD, $16 AUD).
+If you are traveling with a Motorhome, Camping Fuengirola and Camping La Buganvilla have decent locations to offer with rates starting from €10 (approx. $10, £8, $14 CAD, $15 AUD).
 Some of the locations are located near the town.

-- Weather: The winter weather in Fuengirola (Spain) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Fuengirola (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Fuengirola (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.